-Stockholders who wish to recommend individuals for consideration by the Nominating, Governance and Review Committee to become nominees for election to the Board and be included in our Proxy Statement for our 2017 Annual Meeting of Stockholders may do so by delivering a written recommendation to Ionis' corporate secretary at the following address: 2855 Gazelle Court, Carlsbad, CA 92010, by December 21, 2016.
+Stockholders who wish to recommend individuals for consideration by the Nominating, Governance and Review Committee to become nominees for election to the Board may do so by delivering a written recommendation to Ionis' corporate secretary at the following address: 2855 Gazelle Court, Carlsbad, CA 92010.
 Submissions must include:

-- the name, age, business address and residence address of the nominee; - the principal occupation or employment of the nominee; - the stock ownership in Ionis of the nominee; - the stock ownership in Ionis of the stockholder making the nomination, including any trading in derivative securities that may disguise ownership occurring within the last 12 months; - the information relating to the nominee that is required to be disclosed in solicitations of proxies under applicable securities laws; - the nominee's written consent to being named in the Proxy Statement as a nominee and to serving as a Director if elected; - other information as we may reasonably require to determine the eligibility of the proposed nominee to serve as an independent Director or that could be material to a reasonable stockholder's understanding of the independence of the proposed nominee; and - · any voting commitments the nominee has to third parties.
+- the name, age, business address and residence address of the nominee; - the principal occupation or employment of the nominee; - the stock ownership in Ionis of the nominee; - the stock ownership in Ionis of the stockholder making the nomination, including any trading in derivative securities that may disguise ownership occurring within the last 12 months; - the information relating to the nominee that is required to be disclosed in solicitations of proxies under applicable securities laws; - the nominee's written consent to being named in the Proxy Statement as a nominee and to serving as a Director if elected; - other information as we may reasonably require to determine the eligibility of the proposed nominee to serve as an independent Director or that could be material to a reasonable stockholder's understanding of the independence of the proposed nominee; and - any voting commitments the nominee has to third parties.